-Infection can happen with any surgery, usually in the first 2 weeks after surgery.
-If an implant has been used, it might have to be removed until the infection clears.
+Infection can happen with any surgery, most often in the first 2 weeks after surgery.
+If an implant has been placed, it might have to be removed until the infection clears.
 A new implant can be put in later.
 If you have a tissue flap, surgery may be needed to clean the wound.

 Risks of capsular contracture

 The most common problem with breast implants is capsular contracture.
-This happens when the scar (or capsule) around the implant tightens and starts to squeeze the soft implant.
+The scar (or capsule) around the implant tightens and starts to squeeze the soft implant.
 It can make the breast feel very hard.
 Capsular contracture can be treated.
 Sometimes surgery can remove the scar tissue, or the implant may be removed or replaced.